 The amount of paper used globally on an annual basis has shot up 126 percent in the last 20 years.
 Statistics also show that 320 million books are discarded on average every year.
 However, reusing discarded books reduces landfill usage while providing people with access to them at little or no cost.

 A group of garbage collectors in Ankara are manifesting this idea.
 On their daily rounds, they have collected scores of books that are reused and offered to readers in their own library.
-As mentioned by one of the workers, it took months for them to gather enough books to create a library.
+As mentioned by one of the workers, it took months for them to gather enough books to create it.

 “We started to discuss the idea of creating a library from these books.
 And when everyone supported it, this project happened,” said Çankaya Mayor Alper Tasdelen.